-The type of covering you choose will be part of the overall design strategy, but may also need to reflect the environment around you.
-For example, your local authority could ask you to match the slate of neighbouring properties or stipulate a green roof so your house blends into an open rural landscape.
+The type of covering you choose will be part of the overall design strategy and, of course, it needs to be an effective shield against the elements.
+It may also need to reflect the environment around you.
+For example, your local planning authority could ask you to match the slate of neighbouring properties or stipulate a green roof so your house blends into an open rural landscape.

-The roof pitch and profile also needs to come into play.
+The roof pitch and profile will also come into play.
 “The golden rule in roof design is not to force a material to do something it can’t technically do,” says Steven Harris from CRSH Architects.
 “For instance, slate can’t be laid at a low pitch.”

 Metal roofing is popular for its durability, lifespan and weathering.
 It is also relatively lightweight and has the flexibility to work with most roof shapes in a way that would be impossible with traditional tiles – metal can be installed onto a roof pitch as low as 3°, for example.

-Camillin Denny Design are cladding the walls and roof of a new property in Cornwall in double standing seam copper (from £160 per m2).
+Camillin Denny Design completed a project in Cornwall, cladding the walls and roof in double standing seam copper.
 “The first question everyone asks about copper is when it will turn green,” says Mark Camillin from the company.
 “It could take anything from 40-60 years depending on the exposure, but the roof still looks fantastic in its raw, shiny state.”

-A big plus of single-ply PVC roofing membranes is they’re easy to install.
+A big plus of single-ply PVC roofing materials is that they’re easy to install.
 The materials are hot welded onto a flat roof deck to create one solid waterproof covering.
-The membrane is flexible, resistant to UV radiation and options such as Sarnafil’s single ply product (which costs around £80-£120 per m2) can last in excess of 40 years.
+The membrane is flexible, resistant to UV radiation and some options can last in excess of 40 years.

 It’s also possible to create the appearance of a sharp, modern roof with pre-formed PVC coated steel edges, to which the membrane is welded.
 Single-ply coverings can also mimic the look of zinc, steel or copper roofs by using standing seams.

 Installing a waterproof wall membrane and single-ply means that you can envelope the walls and roof of a house in a single material.
 The decorative cladding then acts as the rainscreen.
-“The effect looks very sharp; as though you’ve hewn the house out of a block of wood,” says Mark Camillin.
+“The effect looks very sharp; as though you’ve hewn the house out of a block of wood,” says Mark from Camillin Denny Design.

 “My only reservation is the zone between the cladding and membrane filling up with leaves or nesting birds.”
 If you do decide to go down this route, be aware of the extra costs involved to fit the roof and the rainscreen finish.